How to Recover from Emotionally Immature Parents: 6 Practical Healing Steps

 Why This Matters Now as an Adult

 As a child, you didn’t get to choose the examples you grew up with.
 But as an adult, you can choose how you show up in your relationships and who you allow close.
+Recognizing the difference between emotional immaturity and maturity is what helps you stop repeating old patterns and create the kinds of connections you actually want.

 Take a few minutes to reflect: